Guidance for rail staff

 - This might include any changes to entrances or exits, relocation of the taxi rank, any one-way systems brought in to regulate passenger flow, queuing systems at the ticket office, and the location of the passenger assistance desk.
 This is especially important for customers who are familiar with the station but may be disorientated by changes to layout routes in and around it.

 - Explain to customers how passenger assist at the station will be provided differently to what they are used to but offer reassurance that they will still get the support they need.
-Social distancing may mean that this takes slightly longer and so they should allow more time.

 - Ensure that your passenger assist booking system captures as much information as possible in advance to minimise the amount of time needed to communicate with the passenger on the day.